Last updated on September 13th, 2021 at 10:30 am

 Speaking of high ceilings, they’re just as high in the shower which makes this small rig feel much bigger.
 I also love the large window that’s in the bathroom and you can get a great view of it in this video:

+Overall, I’m a big fan of the bathroom on this small Class C and I’ve been happy with the Jayco brand for many years, but this rig definitely isn’t the smallest driveable RV with shower and toilet on our list!
 When it comes to pricing, the Jayco Redhawk comes in at a bit higher than the other RVs on our list (at least so far).
-While you can always find a good deal if you look hard enough, you should expect to pay around $75,000 for a recent model.
+I believe there’s always a good deal out there, so I recommend looking around hard, and you may be able to pay around $75,000 for a recent model.

 4. Thor Gemini AWD 23TW